Availity/availity-ekko/README.md

 - **port**: Server binds and listens for connections on the specified port.
 Default is `9999`.
 - **data**: Path to folder that contains the json mock responses.
 - **routes**: Path(s) to configuration file that contains a mapping of the request/response routes.
 Multiple paths can be passed in with an array of strings.
-- **plugins**: Array of NPM module names that are plugins for Ekko data and route information.  @See [availity-mock-data](https://www.npmjs.com/package/availity-ekko).
+- **plugins**: Array of NPM module names that enhance Ekko with addtional data and routes.  @See [availity-mock-data](https://www.npmjs.com/package/availity-ekko).

 ## Route Configuration